sumezawa/cooking/curry/README.md

 note to self: convert to LaTeX later.

 # Curry
-This is not your reference but mine after all.
-Much of what is written here is unorthodox or even heretical; catch me if you can!
+Unorthodox or sometimes outright heretical recipes.

 ## Japonhais
-Do the stereotypical Japanese vegetable preparation: cut the potatoes, carrots, and onions and braise them with butter.
+Make the typical Japanese vegetable preparation: cut the potatoes, carrots, and onions and braise them with butter.

 ## Pseudo-Japonhais
 In an ideal world, thou would have infinite time to commit to the guidelines laid out in the previous section.